-Mortgages: Halifax joins rivals in cutting rates on mortgages
+Halifax joins rivals in cutting mortgage rates

 The Bank of England lifted interest rates up for the 14th time in a row last week from 5% to 5.25%.

-Higher interest rates means people have to pay more for their mortgages, for example, which means they have less money to spend on other things.
+Higher interest rates mean people have to pay more for their mortgages, for example, which means they have less money to spend on other things.

 Among the rate reductions, HSBC has cut some homebuyer, first-time buyer and re-mortgage rates on offer by up to 0.35 percentage points, as well as adding a £500 cashback incentive to some deals.